 Doors of thrones

-From the gobbins we drove further along the causeway coastal route to arrive at Ballygally Castle, where we heard about the Doors of Thrones for the first time.
+From the gobbins we drove further along the coast to arrive at Ballygally Castle, where we heard about the Doors of Thrones for the first time.
 I didn’t really understand what it was all about but Norman from Ballygally explained that there 12 (!) doors made from the wood of the Dark Hedges.
 Those doors are distributed along the route and depict some of the most epic scenes from Game of Thrones.
 The door at the castle showed the logo’s of house Stark and house Bolton and depicts the battle between the two houses in season 6.
 You can obtain a passport at any of the door locations and get a stamp once you visited one.
 The idea is to complete the passport of course and I’m sure it’ll be fun for a Game of Thrones fan.
 I love the series and it is great seeing some of the actual scenery of where the series was shot.
 We ate a delicious scone at Ballygally and went along our way.

 We spend our first night in a historic building, The Londonderry Arms.
 A hotel that was once owned by Winston Churchill and a lady Londonderry (not necessarily at the same time) and that is how the hotel got it’s name.
 The building dates back to 1847 so you can probably imagine that it is not the most modern hotel you’ll ever find.
 But it certainly has a lot of charm and funky things.
 We slept on the first floor, went up with the elevator but finding our room meant going down little steps and through lots of different doors only to end up back on the ground flour!
 The rooms are spacious and comfortable so nothing wrong with that.